What's the Federal Funds Rate?

 The Federal Reserve Act of 1913 gave the Federal Reserve the power to enact monetary policy, or policies and actions that affect the economy by influencing the supply of money.
 The Fed does this through three primary tools: open market operations, the discount rate, and reserve requirements.

-The Federal Open Market Committee within the Federal Reserve is tasked with handling open market operations, which includes setting the target federal funds rate.
-The 12-member committee meets eight times a year to analyze and discuss current economic conditions and agree on any changes needed.
+The Federal Open Market Committee (FOMC) within the Federal Reserve is tasked with handling open market operations, which includes setting the target federal funds rate.
+The 12-member committee meets 8 times a year to analyze and discuss current economic conditions and agree on any changes needed.

 The Fed can’t actually set a specific federal funds rate.
 Instead, it tries to hit the target rate by buying and selling securities.

-On the other hand, in times of rapid inflation, the Fed might decide to use contractionary monetary policy and increase interest rates.
-In that case, it can sell government securities, which takes cash out of bank accounts and gives it to the Fed.
-Because the supply of money goes down, the price of borrowing goes up, and banks charge higher interest rates on loans — including on loans to each other.
+On the other hand, in times of rapid inflation, the Fed might decide to use contractionary monetary policy to slow the economy and stabilize prices.
+In that case, it will raise the fed funds rate.
+Because the price of borrowing goes up, banks charge higher interest rates on loans — including on loans to each other – the action typically slows economic growth.

 Why does the Fed raise or lower the federal funds rate?

 The primary goals of the Federal Reserve are to keep employment high and inflation low and stable (the Fed’s target inflation rate is currently 2 percent a year).
+This is known as the Fed’s dual mandate.
 These two goals are often at odds, because the Fed has to use expansionary monetary policy to grow employment and contractionary policy to lower inflation.

 When employment is high, that usually means the economy is growing, which typically results in inflation.
 This becomes a problem when the inflation rate exceeds the Fed’s target.
 When inflation slows, it’s generally a sign that the economy as a whole is slowing down, which can reduce employment.
 Because of that, the Federal Reserve is in a constant balancing act to achieve both of its goals.
 To do so, the Fed uses two types of monetary policy: expansionary and contractionary.